On 9 September FEPS and FMS present the newest study:

+The new UN IPCC report is unequivocal: The impacts of climate change are already here and urgent action is needed.
+Even though African countries are historically the least responsible for causing climate change, the African region is hit hardest by its consequences.
 Just a few years ago, droughts in South Africa impacted the supply of drinking water.
 In Zimbabwe, a country that relies on hydropower, droughts resulted in an unstable supply of electricity.
-Extreme weather events such as cyclones destroy coastal areas, as they did in for example Mozambique, while the disrupted rain patterns are detrimental for agriculture across the whole continent.
-Even though African countries are historically the least responsible for causing climate change, the African region is hit hardest by its consequences, while less equipped to deal with it.
-And, African voices are insufficiently included in climate action.
+Extreme weather events such as cyclones destroy coastal areas, in for example Mozambique, while the disrupted rain patterns are detrimental for agriculture across the whole continent.
+While being hit so severely by the consequences of climate change, African countries are less equipped to deal with it.
+Moreover, their voices are insufficiently included in global climate action.

-On 9 September we will present our newest study, our call to action to include African perspectives in EU policies.
-When it comes to climate policies within the European Union, questions of climate justice are rarely prioritised.
+On 9 September our newest study, a call to action to include African perspectives in EU policies, will be launched.
+When it comes to climate policies within the European Union, questions of climate justice and the input of African voices are rarely prioritised.
 Within many other policy areas, there is often little coherence between climate promises and policies, due to a lack of regard for the consequences they have on marginalised groups elsewhere.
-This needs to change.
+This needs to change!

 As part of the research project ‘Climate justice: African perspectives’, FEPS (Foundation for European Progressive Studies) with the support of FMS (Foundation Max van der Stoel) are launching a new policy study showing the impact of climate change on the African continent, as told by Africans themselves, and discussing the role of the EU itself in its climate policies, as well as other policies that impact Africa.
 During this launch event, we will present the study and the concrete policy recommendations that are included in it so as to ease this process of a climate-just transition.
 We will discuss the findings with a number of European and African policy-makers and experts.